-The institutional structure of the AFA is composed of a Joint Council, a Joint Committee and Sub-Committees and other bodies.
+The institutional structure is composed of a Joint Council and a Joint Committee and a Sub-Committee for development and international cooperation, established by the agreement.
+Further Sub-Committees or other bodies may be established by the Joint Council or Joint Committee to address specific tasks or subject matters.
 The Joint Committee will assist the Joint Council in the performance of its function and supervise the work of all Sub-Committees and other bodies established under the AFA.

+The institutional provisions of the Trade and Investment Part of the AFA establish the specific functions and tasks of the Joint Council and Joint Committee which will continuously monitor the implementation and application of the AFA.
 When discussing trade and investment matters, the Joint Council and the Joint Committee will meet in trade configuration.
-The institutional provisions of the Trade and Investment Part of the AFA establish specific functions and tasks of the Joint Council and Joint Committee acting in trade configuration.